 Types of Self-Sabotage

 Self-sabotage can take many forms, such as procrastination, perfectionism, self-criticism, resistance to change, and inadequate self-care.
-In the end, it’s typical human behavior, albeit it does vary from person to person.
+In the end, it’s typical human behaviour, albeit it does vary from person to person.
 Whatever shape your self-sabotage takes, you can change the habits that are holding you back from realising your aspirations in life.